Pediatric Heart Care: Quality and Outcomes

 Dr. Yoshio Otaki is one of our pediatric heart surgeons who care for patients and take part in research to improve outcomes.

-Doernbecher Children’s Hospital is dedicated to giving your child and family the highest-quality care.
+Doernbecher Children’s Hospital gives your child and family the highest-quality care.
 As part of our commitment to excellence and transparency, we’re pleased to share information on our heart surgery outcomes.

 We are proud members of national organizations working to improve care and outcomes:

-• The National Pediatric Cardiology Quality Improvement Collaborative is a network of more than 60 leading pediatric cardiology care centers in the U.S., Canada and United Kingdom.
-The collaborative is dedicated to improving outcomes for children with congenital heart disease.
-NPC-QIC is particularly focused on improving interstage outcomes (between a first and second surgery) for infants with single ventricle heart disease.
+• The National Pediatric Cardiology Quality Improvement Collaborative is a network of more than 65 leading pediatric cardiology care centers in the U.S., Canada and United Kingdom.
+The collaborative works to improve outcomes for children with congenital heart disease.
+NPC-QIC especially focuses on improving interstage outcomes (between a first and second surgery) for infants with single ventricle heart disease.

-• The Pediatric Cardiac Critical Care Consortium, a group of about 70 elite children’s hospitals devoted to improving care for patients with critical pediatric and congenital heart disease.
+• The Pediatric Cardiac Critical Care Consortium is a group of about 75 elite children’s hospitals.
+The consortium works to improve care for patients with critical pediatric and congenital heart disease.
 Members share data, best practices and other information to improve performance everywhere.

-• The American College of Cardiology’s IMPACT Registry, which shares data and offers educational opportunities to improve care for children and adults who have catheterization procedures for congenital heart disease.
+• The American College of Cardiology’s IMPACT Registry shares data and offers educational opportunities.
+The goal is to improve care for children and adults who have catheterization procedures for congenital heart disease.

 Culture of excellence

-As part of our culture of excellence, team members from across our program meet weekly to identify and make changes that improve patient outcomes.
+As part of our culture of excellence, team members from across our program meet weekly to make changes that improve patient outcomes.

 Heart surgery outcomes